 What is Carer's Allowance and how can I claim it?

 Carer’s Allowance is the main benefit for carers.
 It is currently £64.60 a week from April 2018.
+The rate generally changes each year.
 To qualify for Carer's Allowance, you must:

 Qualifying benefits are: